Do you dread going into your art studio or creating art?

-First of all, what is “Art Dread”?
-It’s a phrase that I have definitely made up–but it describes something all artists feel at some point.
+First of all, what is art dread and do you have it?
+It’s a phrase that I have definitely made up, but it describes something all artists feel at some point: The crushing and sometimes overwhelming feeling that making art is the worst thing in the world.

 “I don’t feel like creating right now.”